 Turkey ‘neutralizes’ 2 YPG/PKK terrorists in N. Syria

-Terrorists attempted to infiltrate into Operation Peace Spring zone across Turkey's southern border, says Defense Ministry
+Terrorists attempt to infiltrate Operation Euphrates Shield zone across Turkey's southern border, says Defense Ministry

 Turkish security forces “neutralized” at least two YPG/PKK terrorists in northern Syria, near Turkey's southern border, the National Defense Ministry said on Monday.